Korgmgn/HamimiZouaoui_6_12102021/README.md

 BACKEND

-npm install > nodemon server
+`npm install` to install dependencies, then `nodemon server` to run the server locally.